-Following Sanger sequence alignment and automatic detection of variants, Mutation Surveyor software provides a unique contig reference assembly and variant viewer which would negate the need for additional software packages such as SeqPilot, Sequencher, or DNA Star.
-The Project Reviewer Report of Mutation Surveyor provides a versatile way of grouping and viewing sample files that are aligned to the same reference, including an overlapping view of individual contigs, an overlapping view of all contigs, or an overlapping view of sample files associated with a patient identifier.
+Following Sanger sequencing trace alignment and automatic detection of variants, Mutation Surveyor software provides a unique contig reference assembly and variant viewer which would negate the need for additional software packages such as SeqPilot, Sequencher, or DNA Star.
+The Project Reviewer Report of Mutation Surveyor provides a versatile way of grouping and viewing sample files that are aligned to the same reference, including an overlapping view of individual contigs, an overlapping view of all contigs mapping to the same GenBank file, or an overlapping view of sample files associated with a patient identifier.
 Viewing and editing variants is also simplified in the project reviewer, which color codes variants and provides multiple ways to view sequence traces.
 The viewer is highly interactive, offering linked navigation between four data windows, including links to the sample and mutation electropherogram windows and mutation report for quick and easy confirmation of variants such as single nucleotide polymorphisms (SNPs), low frequency variants (somatic, mosaic, heteroplasmy), and homozygous and heterozygous insertion and deletion (INDEL) events.

 Interactive Viewer Features Four Linked Data Windows